-The Session Recording Database requires Microsoft SQL Server 2019, Microsoft SQL Server 2017, Microsoft SQL Server 2016, Microsoft SQL Server 2014, Microsoft SQL Server 2012, or Microsoft SQL Server 2008 R2.
-The volume of data sent to the database is small because the database stores only metadata about the recorded sessions.
+The volume of data sent to the Session Recording database is small because the database stores only metadata about the recorded sessions.
 The files of the recorded sessions themselves are written to a separate disk.
 Typically, each recorded session requires only about 1 KB of space in the database, unless the Session Recording Event API is used to insert searchable events to the session.